jobackman/rpg-archive/docs/horror-noir/Ambience/NPCs.md

 [High Resolution Photo](https://user-images.githubusercontent.com/107671583/227661222-5bb3716b-1c22-4065-9913-53133032c103.png)

+Also a neighbor to Thelma.
 Bernard Hightower, 39 years old, a widower since 12 years back.
 Bernard is the owner of the successful company Hightower Importers of America, which imports medical supply.
 Bernard is also an avid gardener, and the neighbors, are often recipients of produce from his bountiful vegetable patch.
 In a greenhouse off the back of the house he raises orchids and other exotic flora.
 Mr Hightower is a kind and gentle individual, but have been unfortunate in his life, but despite that keeps his mood up.
 He lives at 456 W. Derby Street.